 From Ann Arbor to the Upper Peninsula, from Detroit to Grand Rapids, Michigan Medicine is here for Michiganders who need our level of expertise, even as we help patients receive better local care across the state.
 Our impact reaches beyond our state's borders, and around the world.

 Caring for patients:

 As the map shows, we serve patients from every county of Michigan – and beyond.
 Patients come to our hospitals and specialty centers for advanced care for a wide range of complex conditions and acute needs.

-- We provide more than $429 million worth of community benefit services each year, including more than $257 million in charity care and other uncompensated and unreimbursed care from our hospitals and health centers, as well as $172 million worth of training, research, outreach and more.
-Learn more about our commitment to the community in this summary and fact sheet.
+- We provide more than $510 million worth of community benefit services each year, including more than $273 million in charity care and other uncompensated and unreimbursed care from our hospitals and health centers, as well as $237 million worth of training, research, outreach, community programs and more.
+We use the methodology set out by the Michigan Health & Hospital Association, and account for nearly one-sixth of the total community benefits reported by MHA members for fiscal year 2015, the most recent year for which statewide data are available.
+The value of our total community benefits has risen steadily; in FY10 it was $305 million.

 - At partner sites around the state, U-M clinicians provide cancer care, children’s specialty care, emergency care, heart care and more.